allenai/natural-instructions-v1/README.md

-# Natural-Instructions
+# Natural Instructions

-NATURAL-INSTRUCTIONS is a dataset of various NLP tasks and their language instructions.
+NATURAL INSTRUCTIONS is a dataset of various NLP tasks and their language instructions.
 We have built this data using existing NLP datasets and the instructions that were used to crowdsource them.

 ## Data